cfe84/demo-storage-valet-key/Readme.md

 # To deploy the demo

 This demo contains a provisioning script that will automatically provision the necessary resources and deploy the application.
+You need an Azure Subscription for that.

 For it to work you have two options:

-1. If you have the Azure CLI installed on your machine, then make sure you are currently selecting the subscription on which you want the demo to be deployed, then simply run `./provision.sh`.
+1. **If you have the Azure CLI installed and setup on a Linux terminal on your machine (either Linux, a VM, or the WSL)**. then make sure you are currently selecting the subscription on which you want the demo to be deployed, clone the Git repo, then simply run `./provision.sh`.

-2. If you don't have the Azure CLI installed, go to the [Azure Shell](https://shell.azure.com), select the subscription on which you want to provision the demo, then select "Bash" as the shell type, and finally, run ``.
+2. **If you don't have the Azure CLI installed**, go to the [Azure Shell](https://shell.azure.com), select the subscription on which you want to provision the demo, then select "Bash" as the shell type, and finally, run
+    `git clone https://github.com/cfe84/demo-storage-valet-key.git && cd demo-storage-valet-key && ./provision.sh`.

 # To cleanup the demo